La fille mal gardée: Characters

+Synopsis

 Lise and Colas are in love and want to marry.
 However, the Widow Simone wants Lise to marry the dimwitted, but extremely rich, Alain, and has arranged (with Alain's father Thomas) for a marriage contract between Lise and Alain.
 The Widow Simone does her best to keep Lise and Colas apart, but is unsuccessful in her attempts to do so.

 At harvest time the Widow Simone and Lise are taken to the field for a picnic lunch by Thomas and Alain.
 The farm workers join in a ribbon dance around a maypole, and the girls also join in a clog dance with the Widow Simone.
 There is a thunderstorm and everyone rushes for shelter.
 Alain is carried away on the wind by his open umbrella.

 The Widow Simone and Lise return to their home.
 The widow wants Lise to sit down at the spinning wheel and spin, but Lise spins while she is up dancing, nearly strangling the widow.
 After a while, the widow wants Lise to dance, and Lise shows signs of unhappiness, but obliges.
 The widow takes a tambourine to play in time with Lise's dancing.
 When the widow is asleep, Lise tries to steal the key from the widow's pocket, to prevent the widow from locking her in, but is unsuccessful.
 The crops are brought in by the farm workers, and the widow then leaves the house (after locking the door behind her to prevent Lise from leaving the house).
 Lise thinks about Colas and mimes being the mother of a large number of children.
 To her embarrassment, Colas suddenly rises from the stacked crops.
 At the sound of the Widow Simone's returning to the house, Lise and Colas look around desperately for a place where he can hide.
 Not finding anywhere suitable in the living room, Lise takes Colas to her room, and she returns to the living room just before Widow Simone enters the house.
 The Widow Simone orders Lise to go to her room and put on her wedding dress for her forthcoming marriage to Alain.
 The horrified Lise tries to remain where she is, but the Widow Simone pushes Lise into her room and locks the door.